bmw-tech/widget_driver/widget_driver/README.md

 Well since widgets tend to contain other child widgets and these widget contains yet more widgets.
 All these widgets have their own set of dependencies which needs to be resolved when they get created.

 So when you want to write a simple `widgetTest` for a widget, then you end up needing to provide mock data for all the dependencies of all your children. 😱

+This is annoying and makes testing tougher and less useful.
+You only want to focus on testing the current widget.
+In this moment you do not care which dependencies any of your child widgets might have.
+(Cause you will anyway test them in isolation later)

 `WidgetDriver` to the rescue again! `WidgetDriver` uses a special `TestDriver` when you are running tests.
 These `TestDrivers` provide predefined default values to all child widgets so that you do not need to provide any dependencies! 🥳